University Catalogues

 • In instances where votes are evenly divided, the student may remain in the program and the incident designated Level I.

-2. Any finding of a second violation through the normal AI process will result in removal from the Honors program, regardless of violation level.
+2. Any finding of a second violation through the normal AI process will result in removal from the Honors Program, regardless of violation level.

 3. After a Level determination has been made by the Academic Integrity Council, an Honors student retains the right to take their case to an AI Hearing just as they would if they were not enrolled in the program.
 In these instances, the Hearing Panel will perform the normal duties of determining whether a violation occurred and the appropriate sanction.